ghik/opinionated-scala/chapters/Traits.md

 }
 ```

-In this form the `trait` contains only public, abstract methods.
+In this form a `trait` contains only public, abstract methods.
 Just like with Java interfaces, such a trait may extend multiple other traits and Java interfaces (which are actually seen by Scala type system as traits) and can be implemented by classes.
 A class may implement multiple interfaces.

 Also, note that such Scala trait will compile to regular Java interface in bytecode.

 ### Method implementations

 In Java 8, interface methods may have default implementations ("default methods").
-Scala can do this too (although it's not called "default methods"):
+Scala can do this too (although they're not called "default methods"):

 ```scala
 trait StuffHandler {